Arden, Delaware: Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity and natural gas to Arden.
 Suez Delaware, a subsidiary of Suez North America, provides water to Arden.
 Sewer service in Arden is provided by New Castle County.
 Trash and recycling collection in Arden is provided by Trash Tech.

 Education

 It is in the Brandywine School District.
+Zoned schools are as follows: Forwood Elementary School, Talley Middle School, and Mount Pleasant High School.

+There was formerly an Arden Elementary School.
+It began having a racially desegregated student body in 1952.